This event has completed.

 9:00–9:30 AM: Welcome & Morning Circle

-11:30 AM–12:15 PM: Lunch
+11:30 AM–12:15 PM: Lunch (provided)

-12:15–2:00 PM: From Self to System: Centering Emotional Intelligence as we plan to launch the school year
+12:15–2:00 PM: From Self to System: Centering Emotional Intelligence

 2:00–2:15 PM: Transition

-2:15-2:30 PM: End of Day Reflections & Closing Circle (edited)
+2:15-2:30 PM: End of Day Reflections & Closing Circle

 Facilitators

+Griffin Gervais is a former school administrator with over a decade of experience supporting students and educators across diverse learning environments.
+He is the founder of Come Home Collective, an organization dedicated to revolutionizing education through emotional intelligence.
 Come Home focuses on developing emotionally intelligent leaders, educators, and schools by prioritizing adult learning and providing real-time implementation support.
 Through strategic partnerships with schools, districts, and higher education institutions, Come Home helps embed EI and SEL into the culture, climate, and instructional practices—not as a standalone curriculum, but as a deeply rooted way of operating and leading that transforms the learning experience and supports the growth and development of the whole child.

 Katharine Bonasera is a Manager of Educational Partnerships with Collaborative Classroom for Georgia, North Carolina, and South Carolina.
 She has over 14 years of teaching and leadership experience in urban school environments, serving as a classroom teacher, assistant principal, and principal.
 In addition to her school-based experience, she has coached early career Teach For America teachers and serves as an advisor with Relay Graduate School of Education’s National Principals Academy Fellowship.
 She is passionate about cultivating school environments that foster connection, equitable practices, and the opportunity for all community members to thrive.